narbulut

 ALTER DATABASE [VictimDB] SET ENCRYPTION ON;

-The same logic applies via Wallet and ALTER TABLESPACE … ENCRYPTION ONLINE in Oracle, keyring and ALTER TABLE … ENCRYPTION=’Y’ in MySQL, and keystore in Db2.
+The same logic is applied via Wallet and ALTER TABLESPACE … ENCRYPTION ONLINE in Oracle, via keyring and ALTER TABLE … ENCRYPTION=’Y’ in MySQL, and via keystore in Db2.

 TDE commands executed by the attacker via SSMS

-The attacker exports the certificate (.cer) and private key (.pvk) to their own system, then deletes them from the server.
-They may also change the master key password.
-From this point on, the databases continue to operate — because SQL Server continues to use the DEK held in memory — but when the server is restarted or a restore from backup is attempted, the key is no longer accessible.
+The attacker exports the certificate (.cer) and the private key (.pvk) to their own system, then deletes them from the server.
+They can also change the master key password.
+After this point, the databases keep running — because SQL Server continues to use the DEK it holds in memory — but when the server is restarted or a restore is attempted, the key is no longer accessible.

 Certificate and key files held by the attacker

-5. “Cold Preparation” — The Most Insidious Part of the Attack
+5. “Cold Preparation” — The Sneakiest Part of the Attack

-This step makes the attack far more devastating than traditional ransomware.
-A smart attacker does not demand a ransom immediately.
-After activating encryption, they wait 30, 60, or even 90 days.
+This step is what makes the attack much more devastating than classic ransomware.
+A smart attacker does not demand the ransom right away.
+After enabling encryption, they wait 30, 60, even 90 days.
 During this period:

 • All full backups already back up data encrypted with the attacker’s key.